Zha0rong/Coffee-Maker/README.md

 Then you should execute the provided Rscript 'Analyzer_Graph.R' (i will add a function to 'main' which ask you if you want to execute Rscript and run it automatically).
 A graph called 'FrequencyAnalysis' will be exported to the script directory.

 ![alt text](https://github.com/Zha0rong/Coffee-Maker/blob/master/Media/FrequencyAnalysis.png?raw=true)

+More analytic graphs will be added and updated!

+# Update

+## This is a section for update.

+# Thank you!
+I hope everyone get offers from their dream schools!